 Do you send heartfelt thank-you letters to donors of your cause or organization?
 If so, you’ve come to the right place!
 Figuring out how to properly express donor appreciation can be challenging.
 This is especially true if you have a lot of letters to send and limited time to spend on creating them.
 Some good thank-you donation letter examples can help you get the job done faster, while still getting a sincere message across.

-In this article, we’ll share a handy template to help you express your donor recognition quickly.
+In this article, we’ll share several thank you for your donation examples to help you express your donor recognition quickly.
 We’ve also provided our top 10 donation thank-you letter examples to further guide your efforts.
 When you get to the end, you should be a thank-you letter-writing pro!

 Whether you need some guidance for thanking one donor or a thousand, this guide should have you covered.
 From templated examples to specific phrases to use, everything you need should be right here.